 Author's main message

-Alternative dispute resolution procedures are increasingly being used in many contexts, including contract disputes, civil and community disputes, and court-mandated alternative dispute resolution as part of tort reform in the US.
+Alternative dispute resolution (ADR) procedures are increasingly being used in many contexts, including contract disputes, civil and community disputes, and court-mandated ADR as part of tort reform in the US.
 Even high-profile salary disputes in US Major League Baseball are settled using final-offer arbitration.
 Mediation and arbitration also play a significant role in the workplace in such areas as labor–management disputes and grievance resolution.
-Alternative dispute resolution uses neutral and unbiased individuals to help determine a reasonable settlement, but this poses risks to the bargainers.
+ADR uses neutral and unbiased individuals to help determine a reasonable settlement, but this poses risks to the bargainers.
 The uncertainty over arbitrator decisions should promote voluntary settlement .
 But that same uncertainty opens the door for unrealistic bargainer expectations, which may reduce settlement rates.

 Discussion of pros and cons